amovfx/lifeguide/02_mastery/focus.md

 worker gets distracted every 3 minutes.
 Every 3 minutes!
 But here’s the important point they make…
-It takes 25 minutes just to regain focus after being distracted!
+It takes 25 minutes to regain focus after a distraction!
 This is why getting distracted is so frustrating to those of us who experience it.
-We intuitively know how detrimental it is to progress, but many others have a hard time understanding why.
+We know how detrimental it is to progress, but many others have a hard time understanding why.
 Now, you can tell them why!
 To be mentally present, you have to avoid distractions at all costs.

 ### Why Distractions Win